Bounded Synthesis of Resilient Supervisors: Main Idea

-For the attacker space, one can impose restrictions on observation and attack capability of the attacker.
-For example, the attacker space $\mathcal{A}$ may consist of all the actuator attackers that are able to observe events $a, b ,c$ and attack event $a$.
-The attacker may even combine sensor and actuator attacks~\cite{Su2018},~\cite{Lin2018}.
+For the attacker space, one can impose restrictions on the attack mechanism (e.g., sensor attacks~\cite{Su2018}, actuator attacks~\cite{Lin2018}, or their combination, and e.t.c.), observation and attack capability of the attacker.
+For example, the attacker space $\mathcal{A}$ may consist of all the actuator attackers that are able to observe events $a, b ,c, d \in \Sigma$, attack events $a, b \in \Sigma$ and eavesdrop the control commands issued by the supervisor.
+One can also consider passive attacker, in which case the opacity enforcement problem~\cite{HMR18} can be expressed.
+A passive attacker never influences the behavior of the closed-loop system.
+That is, $\circ(A, S, G)=S \lVert G$.
+Then, the synthesis formula is reduced to $\exists S \in \mathcal{S}, S \lVert G \models \Phi_{desired}$, where $\Phi_{desired}=\Phi_{opaque}$ expresses the opacity property~\cite{YL19, HMR18, BKMR05}.

-In general, it is also possible to consider distributed supervisors (respectively, distributed attackers) over given control architectures (respectively, attack architectures) as the supervisor space (respectively, the attacker space).

-$\Phi_{safe}$ can specify the state avoidance property (i.e., the avoidance of certain states in the plant) or more general safety property~\cite{Lin2018}.
-In~\cite{Su2018} and~\cite{Lin2018}, the attackers are assumed to be covert.
-That is, the attacker needs to remain covert in the course of attacking the closed-loop systems until damages are inflicted upon the attacked closed-loop systems.
-Since the covertness of an attacker is with respect to the supervisor and plant, one can examine the covertness of an attacker by using the attacked closed-loop system $\circ (A, S, G)$.
-It is convenient to express covertness by using $\Phi_{assume}$ (instead of defining it in the attacker space), and we shall adopt this approach in this paper.
-Thus, to synthesize a resilient supervisor against covert attackers, we let $\Phi_{assume}=\Phi_{covert}$.
-On the other hand, if we let $\Phi_{assume}=True$, then the covertness requirement is removed and each synthesized resilient supervisor, if any, needs to guard against the damages caused by risky attacks~\cite{Lin2018}.